A Deep Dive Into Brainwaves: Brainwave Frequencies Explained

 The brain has billions of neurons, and each individual neuron connects (on average) to thousands of others.
 Communication happens between them through small electrical currents that travel along the neurons and throughout enormous networks of brain circuits.
 When all these neurons are activated they produce electrical pulses – visualize a wave rippling through the crowd at a sports arena – this synchronized electrical activity results in a “brainwave”.

 When many neurons interact in this way at the same time, this activity is strong enough to be detected even outside the brain.
 By placing electrodes on the scalp, this activity can be amplified, analyzed, and visualized.
-This is electroencephalography, or EEG – a fancy word that just means electric brain graph.
+This is electroencephalography, or EEG – a fancy word that just means an electric brain graph.
 (Encephalon, the brain, is derived from the ancient Greek “enképhalos,” meaning within the head.)

 One way that EEG ‘brainwaves’ convey information is in their rate of repetition.
 Some oscillations, measured on the scalp, occur at more than 30 cycles per second (and up to 100 cycles per second!)
 These cycles, also called frequencies, are measured as Hz, or hertz, after the scientist who proved the existence of electromagnetic waves.

-When looked at this way, brainwaves come in five flavours, each of which corresponds to a Greek letter.
+When looked at this way, brainwaves come in five flavors, each of which corresponds to a Greek letter.
 As we’ll see, these different brainwaves correspond to different states of thought or experience.
 While there are many other ways to analyze brainwaves, many practitioners of a field called neurofeedback rely on dividing brain oscillations into these five categories.

 Some of these brain oscillations are more easily detectable on specific parts of the scalp, corresponding to the parts of the brain just below.
-The brain has many specialized regions which correspond to different processes, thoughts, and sensations.
+The brain has many specialized regions that correspond to different processes, thoughts, and sensations.
 Particular oscillations often reflect distinct regions and networks in the brain communicating with each other.

 The 5 main types of brainwave frequencies